Sao Miguel Azores, Portugal Travel Guide

 São Miguel features a selection of places of culture and museums that give insights into the island's natural history, art, and traditions.

-São Miguel holds several lesser-famous spots that present tranquility and an unique perspective, away from the main tourist paths.
+The Green island holds several lesser-known spots that present tranquility and an unique perspective, away from the main tourist paths.

-Discover picturesque and rewarding hiking trails that are off the beaten path.
+Discover picturesque and rewarding hiking trails that are not as popular.

 Find serene spots for quiet reflection among the island's natural beauty.